-identify and assign roles and responsibilities to manage filtering and monitoring systems;

-- review filtering and monitoring provision at least annually; - endeavour to block harmful and inappropriate content without unreasonably impacting teaching and learning; - have effective monitoring strategies in place that meet safeguarding needs.
+- identify and assign roles and responsibilities to manage filtering and monitoring systems; - review filtering and monitoring provision at least annually; - endeavour to block harmful and inappropriate content without unreasonably impacting teaching and learning; - have effective monitoring strategies in place that meet safeguarding needs.

-A member of the Trust Board will review the standards and discuss with IT staff and leaders what more needs to be done to support schools in meeting this standard.
+A member of the Trust Board will review the standards and discuss with IT service level agreement partners, Fifteen Digital, and leaders what more needs to be done to support schools in meeting this standard.